 Tip #3: Avoid the Internet

 While it may seem like second nature to hop onto WebMD and start self-diagnosing, this will only add to any uneasiness you are experiencing.
 Looking to the Internet instead of your doctor might also steer you to completely unnecessary treatments.
 If you truly believe you are in need of medical supervision, always contact your surgeon first.
 This will cut out any inaccurate information and eliminate additional stress.
+It’s also helpful to understand facelift terminology when talking to your surgeon.

 Positive thinking is another thing that will have a great impact on your healing process.
 Everyone will experience some bruising and swelling, but a positive outlook goes a long way to making things heal faster.
 A glass half full is always better than a glass half empty.